UncleSocks/CyBlog/cyblog/content/posts/pixie-powershell.md

 ### Exporting to a CSV File

-Before the script can generate a CSV file, it will first create an array of `PSCustomObject` to represent a collection of items.
+Before the script can generate a CSV file, it will first create an array of `PSCustomObject` to represent a collection of key/value pairs, which is useful when using the `Export-Csv` cmdlet [`3`].
 This effectively creates the columns and the headers of the CSV file, while specifying which function to append on each column.

 ```
         $processedIp = [PSCustomObject]@{